iblacksand/SimpleDiveMeets/README.md

 - [x] Dive Search
 - [ ] User page where you can edit the list of dives
-- [ ] import google forms results for sign-ups
+- [ ] Import google forms results for sign-ups
 - [ ] Sequential Dive Meet Runner
 - [ ] Sheet Editor
 - [ ] Announcer Script Maker